-English law does not generally permit recovery of the cost of 'medical monitoring' tests or investigations, unless the product has actually been shown to be defective.
+English law does not generally permit recovery of the cost of 'medical monitoring' tests or investigations unless the product has actually been shown to be defective.
 Such medical monitoring costs are recoverable only as medical expenses consequential upon the main injury.

-14.9 Maximum Limit on Damages
+15.9 Maximum Limit on Damages

-There is no limit on the damages that may be claimed by a single claimant and/or available from one manufacturer.
+There is no limit on the damages which may be claimed by a single claimant and/or available from one manufacturer.

-14.10 Recent Decisions
+15.10 Recent Decisions

 Few cases concerning liability for defective pharmaceutical products or medical devices in the UK have been reported.
 The evidential burden on claimants of proving liability and causation of their injuries is significant.

-Wilkes v Depuy International Ltd [2016] EWHC 3096 addressed the assessment of defect, in a case involving a metal "C-stem" hip prosthesis.
+Wilkes v Depuy International Ltd [2016] EWHC 3096, addressed the assessment of defect, in a case involving a metal 'C-stem' hip prosthesis.
 The claimant had been implanted with the prosthesis, which subsequently fractured; he brought a claim against the manufacturer under the CPA alleging that the C-stem was defective at the time it was put into circulation.
-The Court confirmed that the meaning of "all the circumstances" at s3(2) of the Act was wide and must mean "all relevant circumstances".
-Whether a product conformed to the producer's specification or relevant standards could be a relevant circumstance, as could regulatory approval, the risk-benefit balance, any instructions for use provided to a clinician, whether the defect could have been avoided, and cost.
+The court confirmed that the meaning of "all the circumstances" at s3(2) of the Act was wide and must mean "all relevant circumstances".
+Whether a product conformed to the producer's specification or relevant standards could be a relevant circumstance, as could regulatory approval, the risk-benefit balance, any instructions for use provided to a clinician, whether the defect could have been avoided and cost.

-The test as to the level of safety that persons "generally are entitled to expect" is objective: it is not what persons actually expect but what, as a matter of law, they are entitled to expect.
-The court noted that safety is a relative concept; no medicine can be risk free if it is effective, and a product is not defective simply because a safer design could be envisaged.
+The test as to the level of safety that persons "generally are entitled to expect" is objective; it is not what persons actually expect but what, as a matter of law, they are entitled to expect.
+The court noted that safety is a relative concept, no medicine can be risk-free if it is effective and a product is not defective simply because a safer design could be envisaged.

-Significantly, the court in Wilkes rejected and diverted from the approach followed in A v National Blood Authority and Ors [2001] 3 All ER 298 ("the Hepatitis C Litigation"), which adopted a rigid classification of products as "standard" or "non-standard" and required the identification of "the harmful characteristic which caused the injury" as a first step, before defect could be identified.
+Significantly, the court in Wilkes rejected and diverted from the approach followed in A v National Blood Authority and Ors [2001] 3 All ER 298 (the so-called 'Hepatitis C Litigation'), which adopted a rigid classification of products as 'standard' or 'non-standard' and required the identification of "the harmful characteristic which caused the injury" as a first step, before defect could be identified.
+The approach to defect in Wilkes was followed in another hips case: Gee & Others v DePuy International Limited [2018] EWHC 1208 (QB).